 Please note: Admission to the doctoral candidacy list is a formal act and does not entail any funding.
 Financing options are:

-Once you have been accepted as a (potential) doctoral student by your future supervisor, you have to apply for official registration on the faculty‘s doctoral candidacy list (in order to receive the status of an official doctoral candidate).
+Once you have been accepted by your supervisor, you have to apply for official registration on the faculty‘s doctoral candidacy list.
+By this means to receive the status of an official doctoral candidate.

 1. Supervision agreement

 When you have discussed the topic of your dissertation and agreed on a provisional research plan with your supervisor, you are ready to fill out and sign your supervision agreement, where a prospective study plan, designed according to the needs and interests of the doctoral student are put into writing.
 This is an important part of any doctoral program, and is intended to provide structure and help you measure your dissertation progress.
 The research plan should be regularly consulted and adjusted as necessary.

 In addition to your supervisor you must also choose a mentor, who must sign the supervision agreement, too.
 Your mentor may, but does not have to be the second supervisor of your dissertation.
 We highly recommend to select a person who does not belong to the same research group as your supervisor.
 In this way, more neutrality is assured.
 Doctoral mentors can also come from an industrial branch and act as a coach who supports you with personal and professional advice.
 The mentor can also be added later, if you haven't found one yet.

 Please make an appointment with your favoured program’s coordinator subsequently.
 He/she will review and also sign the supervision agreement.